 Purpose: This policy provides guidance for providers concerning the triage, extrication, care and transport for bariatric patients.
-The New Hampshire EMS system strives to provide all patients, including bariatric patients, with timely and effective care that preserves the comfort, safety and dignity of the patients and ensures the safety of providers.
 At times, even a single patient can exceed the capacity of the immediately available resources.
 Like a multi-system trauma patient, a bariatric patient requires:

-- Appropriate EMS resources to respond • - Appropriate protocols and equipment for the provision of care • - Specialized equipment for transfer to the ambulance and transport - Careful selection of the appropriate destination hospital - Pre-alerting of the ED to ensure adequate resources to manage the patient On scene times may be significantly extended for bariatric patients.
+- Appropriate EMS resources to respond - Appropriate protocols and equipment for the provision of care - Specialized equipment for transfer to the ambulance and transport - Careful selection of the appropriate destination hospital - Pre-alerting of the ED to ensure adequate resources to manage the patient

+On scene times may be significantly extended for bariatric patients.